GitKraken allows you to create an account and authenticate with GitHub, which will help you find repos on GitHub when

 GitKraken lets you log in with your GitHub account.
 Yay, one less password to remember 🎉

 When logging into GitKraken, click and log in with your credentials.
 This will automatically connect your account for the GitHub integration.

 To authenticate with GitHub, navigate to the upper right corner to access Preferences Integrations

-From the Authentication window, select GitHub.com and then hit the button.
+From the Integrations window, select GitHub.com and then hit the button.

 This opens a web browser where you first log in with your GitHub credentials to allow GitKraken access.

 Upon login, a success message appears and the connection will be active in GitKraken.

 Generating an SSH Key for GitHub

 Note 📝 - GitKraken uses your SSH key defined in Preferences SSH for git operations unless you set up a GitHub-specific SSH key, or enable your local SSH Agent.

 Once your GitHub account has been connected to GitKraken, generate an SSH key and add it to your GitHub account from Preferences Integrations.

 Click the magic button and watch what used to be 8 steps be completed in one.

 Alternatively, add a key from SSH Defaults with or an existing key pair through Add existing SSH key.